eslint/eslint/docs/src/use/migrate-to-9.0.0.md

 ## <a name="no-unused-vars"></a> `no-unused-vars` now defaults `caughtErrors` to `"all"`

 ESLint v9.0.0 changes the default value for the `no-unused-vars` rule's `caughtErrors` option.
-Previously it defaulted to `"none"` to never check whether caught errors are used.
+Previously it defaulted to `"none"` to never check whether caught errors were used.
 It now defaults to `"all"` to check caught errors for being used.

 ```js